What makes Shaolin-Do different from other martial arts available in the Fingerlakes area?

 Street Defense Techniques: Two person drills using quick strikes to vulnerable body parts against common street attacks.

-Animal forms: Fighting techniques based on the movements and behaviors of animals such as Tiger, Leopard, Dragon, Praying Mantis, Monkey, Bird, and Crane.
+movements and behaviors of animals such as Tiger, Leopard, Dragon,

 Weapon forms: Some of the weapons used are the Staff, Broadsword, Spear, Sword, 3-Section Staff, Chain Whip, and Kwan Dao.